 The Gizhewaadiziwin Access Centre is a community based, Aboriginal controlled, Primary Care service that combines western curative care with traditional Ojibway healing philosophies and practices.
 The Access Centre provides clinical, social, health promotion and preventive services, as well as, access to traditional Ojibway healers.

 The Gizhewaadiziwin Access Centre, located in the heart of the Fort Frances Tribal Area and the Rainy River District, is the result of a unique partnership between area First Nations, the United Native Friendship Centre and the Sunset Country Metis.

-The Gizhewaadiziwin Health Access Centre will be closed on Wednesday, December 23, 2015 for the Christmas holidays.
+The Access Centre will be closed for the holidays beginning Wednesday, December 23, 2020.

 The Centre will reopen for normal hours on Tuesday, June 22, 2021.